 The dark blue and the light blue is in fact the exact same colour.
 The difference in printing technique makes it appear very light in the Dry Point parts.

 This is not a combination of techniques that is easy to control.
 The sandpaper may leave undesired scratches in the Dry Point metal plate, and the colour imprint may vary a lot between techniques, as well as in-between subsequent prints of the same sandpaper surface.
-Oh, and it's messy and some steps of the process can easily damage the printing paper.
+Oh, and it's messy and some steps of the process may easily damage the printing paper.